gokulkrishh/generator-grep/README.md

 	bower install <lib-name> --save-dev

-	After installing new library, files will automatically concat to bower.css & bower.js, no extra work needed.
+	After installing new library, files will be automatically concat to bower.css & bower.js, no extra work needed.

 Manually add library: